 Question 3: What would you do if someone entered the restaurant as the phone began to ring?

-So there you have it!
+So, there you have it!
 It's an updated list of questions for every interview with a potential restaurant manager, restaurant server, and host or hostess.
+There are always good workers who have a passion for the hospitality industry.
+It's just a matter of finding the ones who provide the right fit for your restaurant.

 You also have a good idea of what type of answer to anticipate for each question to determine the best candidate.
 These questions can serve as a foundation for your interview template the next time you're hiring for an opening in your restaurant.